 How long will you keep my personal data?

 Information is only kept as long as necessary for the period it is required.
-When deciding how long we keep your information, we take into account any minimum retention requirements set out in law; for example, financial and statutory reporting requirements mean we must keep certain records for a period of seven years.
-Depending on the purpose for which we hold your personal data, retention periods may vary.
+When deciding how long we keep your information we take into account any minimum retention requirements set out in law; for example, financial and statutory reporting requirements mean we must keep certain records for a period of 7 years.
+Depending on the purpose for which we hold your hold your personal data, retention periods may vary.

 What are your rights over your personal data?

-- request correction of your personal data if it is incorrect or out of date.
-If the data we hold about you is out of date, incomplete or incorrect you can inform us and your data will be updated
+- To request correction of your personal data if it is incorrect or out of date.
+If the data we hold about you is out of date, incomplete or incorrect you can inform us and your data will be updated.

-- request to withdraw consent for processing your data if that process relies on consent
+- To request to withdraw consent for processing your data if that process relies on consent

-- object to processing of your data.
+- The right to object to processing of your data.
 You may request that we stop processing information about you.
 Upon receiving your request we will contact you and let you know if we are able to comply or if we have legitimate grounds to continue to process your data.
-Even after you exercise your right to object, we may continue to hold your data to comply with your other rights or bring or defend legal claims
+Even after you exercise your right to object, we may continue to hold your data to comply with your other rights or bring or defend legal claims.

-You may contact our parent company, Network Homes, at firstname.lastname@example.org to exercise these rights.
+You may contact us at email@example.com to exercise these rights.

 Reporting a Data Breach

-Should you find out that there has been a loss of personal data that we use or manage, or an unlawful use or disclosure of this data, please report this to us by contacting our Data Protection officer on the Data Loss line - 07775 117 210
+Should you find out that there has been a loss of personal data that we use or manage, or an unlawful use or disclosure of this data, please report this to us by contacting our Data Protection Officer at firstname.lastname@example.org.

 Contacting the Information Commissioner

-If you feel that your data has not been handled correctly, and following liaison with our Data Protection officer, you are still not satisfied with responses received to any requests you have made regarding the use of your data, you have the right to lodge a complaint with the Information Commissioner’s office (ICO).
-You can contact them by calling 0303 123 1113 or by visiting them online at www.ico.org.uk.
+If you feel that your data has not been handled correctly and following liaison with our Data Protection officer, you are still not satisfied with responses received to any requests you have made regarding the use of your data, you have the right to lodge a complaint with the Information Commissioner’s office (ICO).
+You can contact them by calling 0303 123 1113 or go online.
 If you are based outside the UK, you have the right to lodge your complaint with the relevant data protection regulator in your country of residence.